gromacs/gromacs/docs/user-guide/mdp-options.rst

    .. mdp-value:: None

       Use an unmodified Coulomb potential.
-With the group scheme this means no exact cut-off is used, energies and forces are calculated for all pairs in the pair list.
+This can be useful when comparing energies with those computed with other software.

 .. mdp:: rcoulomb-switch